 Config file created by rclone: /root/.config/rclone/rclone.conf.

 Instagram media feature has got some strict limitations (due to Instagram policies) regarding concurrency and rate limit.
+Please consider it as an experimental feature.

 At one time, Raspberry Slideshow‘s Instagram feature must be the only application that consumes requests, i.e. neither the Instagram browser interface, nor a mobile app must be running in parallel, and making calls often within short time is prone to cause a Too Many Request Instagram error.
 If this was not tedious enough, sometimes Instagram will detect some “Suspicious activity” and let you complete a CAPTCHA when logging into your account :-/